Anthony201188/warehouse-project/README.md

 Thank you for your visit, Martin!
 ```
 **Search & found in 2 locations.
-Order more than available and accepting maximum.**
+Orderk more than available and accepting maximum.**

 ```
 What is your user name?
 Mathilda